TANIM67/Bus-Booking-Project/README.md

 This is a Bus Management Project with GUI in C++.
-This is a created in QT Creator.
+This is created in QT Creator.
 You can watch the full video about this project here : https://drive.google.com/file/d/1pD8klRbI1K6mtasxs9vg01s8h7hhz77V/view?usp=sharing